Advanced Tutorial

 should be Down

 .
-So right-click on the flattened tomogram and press Invert All Reference UpDown
+Right-click on the flattened tomogram and press Invert All Reference UpDown

 .
-You can ignore it if you only need coordinates, not orientations.
+Ignore it if only coordinates, not orientations, are needed.

 and UpDown.
 It may take about 10s for picking a flattened tomogram, but most of the time is spent on loading the model.
 Another way to pick particles in many tomograms with the same parameters is by using the script Mpicker_epicker_batch.py